swtv-kaist/cs458-spring24/README.md

 ## Announcement

+- Apri 11: The due dates of HW#3 and HW#4 are postponed as follows for you to focus on midterm exams ;-)
+  -  HW#3 due date: April 20
+  -  HW#4 due date: April 30

 - Mar 11: Online class on Mar 19 (Tues), Offline class on Mar 21 (Thurs)
 - Feb 15: Midterm exam on April 23 (1 week later from the midterm exam period) due to the conflict w/ ICSE 2024 (April 14-20)